Post-inflationary production of particle Dark Matter: non-minimal Natural and Coleman--Weinberg inflationary scenarios: Natural inflation with non-minimal coupling

 \section{Natural inflation with $\xi \vp^2 {\cal R}$ non-minimal coupling}

 Natural inflation with canonical kinetic energy term is no longer the favorite candidate for single field inflationary scenario since this model predicts large values of $r$ relative to $2-\sigma$ best-fit contour from \Planck~2018+\BICEP~data on $n_s-r$ plane~\cite{Planck:2018jri,Ghoshal:2023phi}.
 However, this is one of the inflationary models which has strong motivation based on particle physics theory.
 In this theory, inflaton is an axion or axionic field which is a pseudo-Nambu-Goldstone boson, arising from the spontaneous breaking of global symmetry and an additional subsequent explicit symmetry breaking.
 This boson is introduced in the theory to solve strong CP problem~\cite{Peccei:2006as,Hook:2018dlk,Kim:2008hd}.
-The axion potential which arises non-perturbatively due to the spontaneous breaking of global $U(1)$ symmetry can be written in the form similar to that presented in~\cref{E:potential for natural inflation in Jordan frame} (with $\xi=0$) where $\vp$ represents the canonically normalized axion or axionic field.
+The axion potential which arises non-perturbatively due to the spontaneous breaking of global $U(1)$ symmetry can be written as \eq{ V_{\rm Natural}(\vp)=\L^4 \lt( 1+ \cos\lt(\frac{\vp}{f_a}\rt)\rt)\,, } where $\vp$ represents the canonically normalized axion or axionic field.
 Here $\L$ is the $U(1)$ explicit symmetry-breaking energy scale of the continuous shift symmetry, while $f_a$ determines the spontaneous U(1) symmetry-breaking energy scale.
 Additionally, $f_a$ is accountable for the small value of self-coupling as $f_a$ reduces its value by $1/f_a$ and, hence, solves the problem of fine-tuning.
 For this reason, this inflationary model is called natural inflation.
-Furthermore, this potential has a shift symmetry ($V (\vp)=V (\vp+\text{const.})$) and thus protects the flatness of the potential.
+Furthermore, this potential has a shift symmetry ($V_{\rm Natural} (\vp)=V_{\rm Natural} (\vp+\text{const.})$) and thus protects the flatness of the potential.
 On the other hand, the shift symmetry protects the flatness of the potential of axion-inflaton \cite{Kim:2004rp,Freese:1990rb}.